 1. Name of Public Housing Agency (PHA) 2.
-Address of Unit (street address, unit #, city, state, zip code) 1 7 7 3.
+Address of Unit (street address, unit #, city, state, zip code) 3.
 Requested Lease Start Date 4.
-Number of of Bedrooms 5.
-Yea ar Constructed 6.
+Number of Bedrooms 5.
+Year Constructed 6.
 Proposed Rent 7.
-Security Amt ate Unit Available or Inspection 9.
-Structure Type .
-10. If this unit is s ubsidize ed, indicate ty pe of subsidy: ☐ Single Family Detac hed (one family y under one roof) Section 202 ☐ Se ection 221(d)(3)(BMIR) Semi-Detached (du plex, attached o on one side) ☐ Tax Credit □ нс OME ☐ Rowhouse/Townho use (attached o on two sides) 211 Section 236 (i insured or uninsured) ☐ Low-rise apartment building (4 sto ries or fewer) Section 515 R Rural De velopment ☐ High-rise apartment t building (5+ s tories)) (Other (Describ or local subsid Subsidy, incl uding any state ☐ Manufactured Hom e (mobile home e) / Of local subsic uy) 11.
-Utilities and Applian The owner shall provide outilities/appliances indicate refrigerator and range/m or pay for the ut ated below by a tilities/appliances a "T", Unless othe s indicated belo rwise specified w by an " 0 ".
-The ten below, the owner sh nant sha nall pay f ıll provide or p for all utilities pay for the and provide the pecify fuel type Paid by Heating Natural gas Bottled gas ☐ Electric ☐ Heat Pump ☐ Oil Other Cooking Natural gas ☐ Bottled gas ☐ Electric Other Water Heating Natural gas Bottled gas ☐ Electric Oil Other Other Electric Water 7 Sewer • Trash Collection Air Conditioning Other (specify) Provided by Refrigerator Range/Microwave
+Security Deposit Amt 8.
+Date Unit Available for Inspection 9.
+Structure Type 10.
+If this unit is subsidized, indicate type of subsidy: Single Family Deta ched (one family under one roof) Section 202 Section 221(d)(3)(BMIR) Semi-Detached (d uplex, attached on one side) Tax Credit HOME Rowhouse/Townh ouse (attached on two sides) Section 236 (insured or uninsured) Low-rise apartmer t building (4 stories or fewer) Section 515 Rural Development □ High-rise apartme nt building (5+ stories) Other (Describe Other Subsidy, including any state Manufactured Hor ne (mohile home) or local subsidy) 11.
+Utilities and Applia nces low by an " O ".
+The tenant shall provide or pay for the defense of the defense o refrigerator and range/ Item specify fuel type Paid by Heating [Natural gas Bottled gas Electric Heat Pump Oil Other Cooking Natural gas  Bottled gas 🗌 Electric Other Water Heating 🗋 Natural gas 🗋 Bottled gas 🗌 Electric 🗌 Oil 🗌 Other Other Electric Water \sim Sewer Trash Collection Air Conditioning Other (specify) Provided by Refrigerator a.

-12. Owner's Certifications c.
-Check one of the following: a.
 The program regulation requires the PHA to certify that the rent charged to the housing choice voucher tenant is not more than the rent charged for other unassisted comparable units.
+Owners of projects with more than 4 units must complete the following section for most recently leased comparable unassisted units within the premises.

+Previous editions are obsolete

+12. Owner's Certifications

+Address and unit number Date Rented Rental Amount

+1.

+2.

+3.

+b.
+The owner (including a principal or other interested party) is not the parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the PHA has determined (and has notified the owner and the family of such determination) that approving leasing of the unit, notwithstanding such relationship, would provide reasonable accommodation for a family member who is a person with disabilities.

-Owners of projects with more than 4 Lead-based paint disclosure requirements do not a because this property was built on or after January 1978. units must complete the following section for most recently leased comparable unassisted units within the premises.
-Address and unit number Date Rented Rental Amount ☐ The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a 1. lead-based paint inspector certified certification program or under a feastate certification program.
-2. , - 3. - ⊔ - A completed statement is attached disclosure of known information of and/or lead-based paint hazards in on lead-based paint b.
-The owner (including a party) is not the parent sister or brother of any the PHA has determine and the family of such o leasing of the unit, not would provide reasonal member who is a perso , child, grandpar member of the d (and has notifi determination) t withstanding suc ble accommodal in with disabilitie rent, grandchild, family, unless ed the owner hat approving the relationship, tion for a family es. sui res 14. pro 15. no areas or exterior painted surfaces, statement that the owner has pro information pamphlet to the famil.
-The PHA has not screened the fam tability for tenancy.
-Such screening ponsibility.
-The owner's lease must include we wisions of the HUD tenancy addend.
-The PHA will arrange for inspection tify the owner and family if the unit , including a vided the lead hazard ly. aily's behavior or is the owner's cord-for-word all dum. and will Print or Type Name of Owner /Owner Represe itative Pri nt or Type Name of Household Head Owner/Owner Representative Signature He ad of Household Signature Business Address Pre esent Address Telephone Number Date (mm/dd/yyyy) Tel ephone Number Date (mm/dd/yyyy)
+- c.
+Check one of the following: - Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978. - ☐ The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a lead-based paint inspector certified under the Federal certification program or under a federally accredited State certification program.

+A completed statement is attached containing disclosure of known information on lead-based paint and/or lead-based paint hazards in the unit, common areas or exterior painted surfaces, including a statement that the owner has provided the lead hazard information pamphlet to the family.

+13. The PHA has not screened the family's behavior or suitability for tenancy.
+Such screening is the owner's responsibility.

+14. The owner's lease must include word-for-word all provisions of the HUD tenancy addendum.

+15. The PHA will arrange for inspection of the unit and will notify the owner and family if the unit is not approved.

+Print or Type Name of Owner/Owner Representative Print or Type Name of Household Head Owner/Owner Representative Signature Head of Household Signature Business Address Present Address Telephone Number Date (mm/dd/yyyy) Telephone Number Date (mm/dd/yyyy)